 - Surgical treatment for tumours that have not spread from the kidneys

-- Non-surgical treatments for tumours that have spread to other parts of the body.
+- Advanced kidney cancer treatments for tumours that have spread to other parts of the body.

 Have you had any kidney treatment and want to offer advice, or would you like to know more?
-Why not post your advice or questions on our forum or the BHD Syndrome Facebook Group?
+Why not post your advice or questions on the BHD Syndrome Facebook Group?

 1. Stamatakis L, Metwalli AR, Middelton LA, Marston Linehan W. Diagnosis and management of BHD-associated kidney cancer.
 Fam Cancer [Internet].
 2013 Sep [cited 2021 May 14];12(3):397–402.
 Available from: /pmc/articles/PMC4175415/